 The same thing can happen when the teeth are covered by clear aligners.
 When the patient first starts wearing them, the posterior teeth are the first to contact.
 After wearing the aligners for a while, the teeth adjust to compensate, and before long, the patient can bite evenly with the aligners on.

 The posterior teeth will intrude slightly to accommodate for the thickness of the aligners as occlusal forces are applied.
 Once the teeth have adjusted to the aligners, if the patient removes the aligners and bites down, the anterior teeth will make contact first and the posterior teeth probably won't quite touch.

 Here are some common approaches for a posterior open bite.

 For posterior open bites present during clear aligner treatment:

 - Remember to check the occlusion during treatment visits and look for signs of posterior open-bite.
 Request a revision to slightly intrude the anterior teeth by ~0.5mm - 1.0mm on both arches, depending on the amount of open-bite.
-This relative intrusion will allow the posterior teeth to extrude, thereby closing the posterior open-bite.

 For posterior open bites present after clear aligner treatment:

 - Section (remove) the distal half of the tray posterior to the cuspids; this should allow the condyle to re-seat up into the fossa, closing the posterior openbite